Bauhaus

-The school existed in three German cities—Weimar, from 1919 to 1925; Dessau, from 1925 to 1932; and Berlin, from 1932 to 1933—under three different architect-directors: Walter Gropius from 1919 to 1928; Hannes Meyer from 1928 to 1930; and Ludwig Mies van der Rohe from 1930 until 1933, when the school was closed by its own leadership under pressure from the Nazi regime, having been painted as a centre of communist intellectualism.
+The school existed in three German cities—Weimar, from 1919 to 1925, Dessau, from 1925 to 1932, and Berlin, from 1932 to 1933.
+During this period, it had three architect-directors: Walter Gropius from 1919 to 1928; Hannes Meyer from 1928 to 1930; and Ludwig Mies van der Rohe from 1930 until 1933, when the school was closed by its own leadership under pressure from the Nazi regime, having been painted as a centre of communist intellectualism.
 Internationally, former key figures of Bauhaus were successful in the United States and became known as the avant-garde for the International Style.
-The White city of Tel Aviv, to which numerous Jewish Bauhaus architects emigrated, has the highest concentration of the Bauhaus' international architecture in the world.
+The White City of Tel Aviv, to which numerous Jewish Bauhaus architects emigrated, has the highest concentration of the Bauhaus' international architecture in the world.

 The changes of venue and leadership resulted in a constant shifting of focus, technique, instructors, and politics.
-For example, the pottery shop was discontinued when the school moved from Weimar to Dessau, even though it had been an important revenue source; when Mies van der Rohe took over the school in 1930, to try to avoid Nazi government pressure, he transformed it into a private school and would not allow any supporters of Hannes Meyer to attend it.
+For example, the pottery shop was discontinued when the school moved from Weimar to Dessau, even though it had been an important revenue source.